RWS/languagecloud-api-docs/articles/Extensibility/docs/development/Verification-App-development-guide.md

  With Bilingual Document Verification, the verifier has access to the BCM document and can validate each segment as required

  Native File Verification validates the native source or target file.
 This file might also be annotated to allow for the easy determination of segment identifiers.
 An example of native file verification would be schema validation on an XML file.
 The aim of native verification is to establish if the translation process has broken any of the document structure and rendered an invalid document.

+Each verifier will generate a set of error or warning messages based on the type of validation they perform.
+The user can change validation settings in the LC UI Project Settings which will affect how or when the messages are generated.
+External verifiers also have the option to specify resource packages in the settings which will allow the user to upload support files required during the validation process.
+This option is verifier specific as not all verifiers might require a package.

 The user can see generated verification messages in the Editor UI and can choose to ignore certain messages by message type or individually, depending on their needs.
 They can subsequently un-ignore them at a later stage if desired.
 Verifiers may also provide localized messages which can be displayed in the same language the Editor UI is presenting in.